 Temporary parking permits are available free of charge.
 Temporary permit must be placed on the driver side dashboard of the vehicle.
 Temporary permits can be requested online or acquired by visiting your local ID card office and are valid until indicated date.

 Hang tag permits should be displayed in your rear view mirror.
 If you drive a motorcycle, place the decal on the ride side of the front fork.
 If you are a visitor and parking only temporarily, place the permit in your driver’s side dash.
 You may also place your permit here if the pass does not fit your rear view mirror.
 The permit must be visible from the outside.

-You have 30 days from date of citation to file an appeal.
-You can appeal a citation by visiting the PermitSales site.
+You have 30 days from the date of the citation to file an appeal.
+To file an appeal, please visit the PermitSales site.

 The Student Traffic Court convenes, as needed, to adjudicate appeals of parking violations for students.
 After traffic court deliberation, results are emailed to your registered email.